Skip to main content

 Window Regulator Replacement $300-500 Parts + labor

-The DIY calibration fix solves 90% of Tesla window issues at zero cost.
+The DIY calibration fix solves about 90% of Tesla window issues at zero cost.
+Even if you need to clean tracks and condition seals, you're looking at under $20 in supplies.

 Related Guides